ubports/docs.ubports.com/appdev/guides/dependencies.rst

     )
     install(FILES /usr/lib/${ARCH_TRIPLET}/libSomething.so DESTINATION /lib/${ARCH_TRIPLET})

-This will copy the files into ``tmp`` inside the build directy.
+This will copy the files into the ``tmp`` folder inside the build directory.
 This is where Clickable puts all the files that go into the click package.
-The command ``dpkg-architecture -qDEB_HOST_MULTIARCH`` is used to query the target architecture, which is usually part of the file path.
+Again, the command ``dpkg-architecture -qDEB_HOST_MULTIARCH`` is used to query the target architecture, which is usually part of the file path.